at-aaims/DataSiftML/README.md

     ffmpeg -framerate 30 -i frame_%*.png -c:v libx264 -pix_fmt yuv420p -r 30 output.mp4

-Note: that if you change definition of features and target, need to delete snapshots/raw_data.npz otherwise will throw an error.
+*** Important Note: that if you change definition of features and target, and also window size,
+    you will need to delete snapshots/raw_data.npz otherwise may throw an error or give wrong result.